weeblrpress/clearstatus/README.md

 ## Issue file content and template.

-The issue file should use the [markdown](https://daringfireball.net/projects/markdown/syntax) language, which is basically just text and images with little in terms of formatting and is what Hugo normally uses.
+Issue files use the [markdown](https://daringfireball.net/projects/markdown/syntax) language, which is basically just text and images with little in terms of formatting and is what [Hugo](https://gohugo.io) normally uses.

-The first section of the file is however used to tell ClearStatus about the, well, status of the event happening and you should use it to convey your message to visitors.
+The first section of the file is used however to tell ClearStatus about the, well, status of the event happening and you should use it to convey your message to visitors.

 Once you have written the current event description, use the `Commit changes` button in Github/GitLab to save the content.
 This will trigger an update of your status page after a few seconds.